giacecco/railsponsibility/README.md

 - Matias Piipari ([mz2](https://github.com/mz2))
 - Thomas Down ([dasmoth](https://github.com/dasmoth))

 ... and others who did not leave their contacts! :-( In the picture are, from left to right, giacecco, andylolz, mz2 and, standing, dasmoth.
+Sorry we don't have a better one.

 ##Licence